lucianghinda/allaboutcoding/cmhn5ytz8000102kzhi3d1my3.md

 Which version makes it clearer that the organisation is created before each test?

-## Reason 2: When needed, the order of creating the objects is easily visible
+## Reason 2: It hides the order of execution of preconditions

 Here is a comparison: